 "A number of excellent bread books have been published in recent years that offer bits and pieces of the science that underlies the craft, but none that focus specifically on that science.
 Emily Buehler has brought bread science and technique together for us in an easy to comprehend manual, based on her work and study at one of America's finest artisan bakeries.
 This book will be an important addition to every bread lover's library, whether professional or serious home baker."

 - Peter Reinhart, author, The Bread Baker's Apprentice

-Available in softcover only.
+Available in softcover or as an ebook.
 Read more about Bread Science and download an excerpt.

 Somewhere, Nowhere, In Between (working title, tentative publish date 2013)

 In the summer of 2003, Emily and her friend Mary rode their bicycles from Cape May, New Jersey to Oceanside, Oregon.
 In three months on the road, they battled 14% grade hills, tornado-force winds, and 110 degree heat.
 They were sheltered and fed by everyone from nuns to cowboys.
 They swam in the Missouri River, climbed the Rocky Mountains, and crossed the Continental Divide - three times.
 And eventually, they reached the Pacific.

 Emily left on the trip in the hope of finding peace and happiness away from the clutter of life, a permanent solution to depression that she could bring home with her.
 With nothing to do but ride her bike all day, out under the open sky, life would be simpler... or would it?